fl101/awardfares-blog/_posts/2023-10-12-sas-and-skyteam.md

 Operating primarily out of London's Heathrow and Gatwick airports, as well as Manchester Airport, Virgin Atlantic offers a diverse range of routes to destinations around the world, with a strong presence in North America and the Caribbean.
 The airline is known for its stylish and comfortable cabins, friendly service, and commitment to sustainability, making it a popular choice for both leisure and business travelers seeking a distinctive and enjoyable flying experience.

 Virgin Atlantic is on a mission to be carbon neutral by 2050, and has recently introduced new Business Class cabins on their A330neo aircraft.

-### 8. USA Still Strong With Delta Air Lines

-Are you going to miss United?
-Delta Air Lines boasts an extensive global network, connecting travelers to over 300 destinations across 50 countries.
-Its modern fleet, featuring state-of-the-art aircraft like the Airbus A350 and Boeing 787 Dreamliner, ensures a comfortable and enjoyable flying experience.

-With SkyPriority, frequent flyers get complimentary upgrades, priority boarding, and access to exclusive lounges.
-Recognized for its excellent customer service, Delta consistently ranks among the top airlines in customer satisfaction surveys.

 ## Best SkyTeam Cabins and Redemptions (We Look Forward To) {#best}